 The message is simple, not just on Sept.
 9, but every day.
 There is no known safe level of drinking while pregnant.
 Women who are, who may be, or who are trying to become pregnant, should not drink alcohol.

-If you or pregnant, may become pregnant, or are a new parent wondering about the effects of alcohol on your child, find a caring physician who can advise you using the first of its kind social ecosystem for HealthCare.
-At HealthLynked, your can connect with providers in new and unique ways to collaborate on your wellness and the health of your family.
+If you or pregnant, may become pregnant, or are a new parent wondering about the effects of alcohol on your child, find a caring physician who can advise you using HealthLynked.
+It is a first of its kind medical network built as a social ecosystem with a higher purpose – improving healthcare.
+Go to HealthLynked.com to learn more, sign up for free, connect with your doctor, find a new doctor, and securely store and share your health information.
+Download our HealthLynked app available on Apple and Android devices.

 Streissguth, A.P., Bookstein, F.L., Barr, H.M., Sampson, P.D., O’Malley, K., & Young, J.K.
 (2004).
 Risk factors for adverse life outcomes in fetal alcohol syndrome and fetal alcohol effects.
 Developmental and Behavioral Pediatrics, 5(4), 228-238.